-You probably spend more time sleeping than doing anything else in your life, even if you are battling a debilitating condition like insomnia.
+You probably spend more time sleeping than doing anything else in your life, even if you have insomnia.
 Why is sleep so important?
-How can you get the sleep you need (7-8 hours) at night instead of napping throughout the day after a restless night?
+How can you get the sleep you need (7-8 hours) at night instead of napping throughout the day?
 Why can a gentle adjustment at the base of your skull be exactly what you need in order to sleep better?
 We’re going to address the answers to these questions and more in our article.
 If you suffer from insomnia, there is hope, and it doesn’t have to come from a pill bottle!

 Statistics Regarding Sleep